Skype: – pippi3363

 For fourteen years, she’d had a notion of writing her debut novel “Reckless Beginnings”.
 But it wasn’t until the sudden death of her father in 2010 and a battle with breast cancer a year later that she made the decision to get it done.
 Seven years later, she finally completed it.
 She is now working on a sequel titled, “Better Endings.”

 She currently resides with her husband in the small mountain community of Frazier Park in Southern California.
 Together they enjoy anything that involves the outdoors, fishing, hiking, kayaking, and riding quads.

 Reckless Beginnings Information

-Genre: Women’s fiction /contemporary based on true events, family, relationships, addiction, true to life.
+Genre: Women’s fiction /contemporary based on true events, family, relationships, addiction, new adult, young adult, and true to life.

 Paperback dimensions: 6″ x 9″

 Publisher: Tina Grant Books 310-822-1355